 Ban Texting While Driving - SB 52 by Sen. Detert and HB 13 by Rep. Holder would ban typing messages on electronic devices while operating a vehicle.
 The bill would not prevent the safe usage of mobile or radio devices for verbal communication.
 The penalty would be a secondary offense meaning that law enforcement could not stop a motorist just for texting while driving.
 SB 74 by Sen. Sachs would make the violation a primary offense, meaning law enforcement could ticket a violator just for texting while driving.
 Additionally, HB 61 and SB 152 would ban the use of all mobile electronic devices for minors who are driving.
 SB 708 by Sen. Soto would elevate accidents causing deaths to vehicular homicide if the driver was texting while driving.
-SB 52 is scheduled to be heard on the Senate floor Tuesday and HB 13 is ready for the floor.
+SB 52 passed out of the Senate and HB 13 is ready for the floor.

 Underground Natural Gas Storage - SB 958 by Sen. Richter and HB 1083 by Rep. Eagle would allow permitting of underground natural gas storage facilities.
 These facilities would inject natural gas more than 10,000 feet below ground.
 The bill would provide for expedited permitting of storage facilities but would require compliance with Florida's environmental and public safety laws.
 In addition, the bill would protect drinking water resources by prohibiting storage facilities in drinking water aquifers.
 SB 984 and HB 1085 would exempt from public records requirements, information relating to plans to establish an underground natural gas storage facility.
-SB 958 passed its first committee and is scheduled to be heard again on Monday and HB 1083 passed out of its second committee.
-SB 984 passed out of its first committee and is scheduled to be heard again on Tuesday and HB 1085 is ready for the floor.
+SB 958 is scheduled to be heard in its last committee on Monday and HB 1083 is ready for the floor.
+SB 984 is scheduled to be heard in its last committee on Monday, and HB 1085 is ready for the floor.

 Adverse Possession - SB 1166 by Sen. Bradley and HB 903 by Rep. Davis would expand adverse possession claims to include an adverse possessor who controls the land through maintenance or improvements, without actually "occupying" the property.
 A person claiming adverse possession must provide certain information to the property appraiser, which would include a notarized attestation from the owner affirming that the property is known to be adversely possessed.
 HB 903 is ready for the floor and has been amended to remove the notarized attestation portion of the bill.
+SB 1166 passed out of its first committee and does require notarized attestation.

-Cost Recovery for Nuclear/IGCC Power Plants - HB 4003 by Rep. Rehwinkle-Vasilinda and Rep. Fasano would repeal the pre-completion cost recovery clause that is available to IOUs to finance construction of nuclear and IGCC facilities.
-SB 1472 by Sen. Legg would modify the mechanism for the recovery of costs for the siting, design, licensing and construction of nuclear and IGCC power plants.
+Cost Recovery for Nuclear/IGCC Power Plants - HB 7167 by Rep. Diaz and SB 1472 by Sen. Legg.
+HB 7167 would modify the mechanism for the recovery of costs for the siting, design, licensing and construction of nuclear and IGCC power plants.
+Additionally, the bill would allow the utility to recover approved costs until the plant begins commercial service or 12/31/25, whichever comes first.
+SB 1472 would modify the mechanism for the recovery of costs for the siting, design, licensing and construction of nuclear and IGCC power plants.
 In addition, a utility that elects not to complete construction of a nuclear power plant may not recover or earn a rate of return for such costs.
 The PSC would be required to submit a report to the Legislature by January 1, 2016 describing any action taken by each IOU to develop a nuclear power plant, including a utility's good faith efforts to construct the plant and whether construction has begun.
-SB 1472 is scheduled to be heard in its last committee on Tuesday.
-HB 4003 has not been heard and the House companion to SB 1472 will be the new bill, HB 7167, which passed out of its first committee.
+SB 1472 is scheduled to be heard on the Senate floor on Wednesday and HB 7167 is ready for floor action.